 We don’t know if she had a midwife to help her, but we do know she didn’t have any family with her.
 Birth was something women in the families were a part of.
 Mary had probably seen a handful in her life.

-I can picture her pacing, falling to her knees, crying, grabbing her belly as contraction after contraction seized her.
+Because of my experience as a midwife, I can picture her pacing, falling to her knees, crying, grabbing her belly as contraction after contraction seized her.
 I can see her sweating, wiping her hair from her face.
 Asking for a drink of water.
 Crying out for her mom.
 Clutching onto a post or laying on the hard floor.

 In my job, seeing so many women give birth, those moments are engrained into my mind.